 Option 2: Include the following if customer is purchasing NR RSS :

-«Customer Name» shall purchase New Resource Resource Support Services (NR RSS) for any of its Dedicated Resource and Consumer-Owned Resource amounts serving «Customer Name»’s Planned NLSLs and NLSLs for the period(s) listed in the table below in accordance with the applicability requirements and at the rates and charges established under and in the applicable Wholesale Power Rate Schedules and GRSPs.
+«Customer Name» shall purchase New Resource Resource Support Services (NR RSS) for any of its Dedicated Resource and Consumer-Owned Resource amounts serving «Customer Name»’s Planned NLSLs and NLSLs for the period(s) listed in the table below in accordance with the applicability requirements and at the rates and charges established under and in the applicable Wholesale Power Rate Schedules and GRSPs, with the exception of On-site Consumer Resources that are behind a retail customer’s meter.

 Drafter’s Note: Add a row for each additional Planned NLSL and NLSL.
 NR RSS elections are per Rate Period.
 As applicable, update the table at the beginning of the first monitoring period and then prior to the beginning of each Rate Period thereafter.